delfick/photons/docs/start/interacting/gatherer_interface.rst

 A common task is to gather information from devices.
 This can often require combining multiple points of information.
-For example to determine if the device supports extended multizone messages you need both the product id and hardware version of the device.
+For example to determine if the device supports extended multizone messages you need both the product id and firmware version of the device.

 To get and combine this information in a way that streams that information back to you using the :ref:`sender <sender_interface>` API is a little tricky.

-To solve this problem, Photons supplies the ``gatherer`` that lets you ask for ``plans`` of information to be resolved.
+To solve this problem, Photons provides the ``gatherer`` that lets you ask for ``plans`` of information to be resolved.

 For example: